fredldotme/libwebrtc/README.md

+### Fork Notes
+Since aisouard's original repository is unmaintained, plenty of forks have popped up in order to handle the building of later libwebrtc releases.
+I couldn't find any that handled anything newer than release 'm74', so I've started another one.

+You can find all the libwebrtc releases, along with the corresponding chromium version in which they shipped, here: https://chromiumdash.appspot.com/branches.
+E.g. as of this readme update, the latest stable version is [4044](https://webrtc.googlesource.com/src.git/+log/refs/branch-heads/4044) which shipped in Chromium 81.0.4044.96.

 # libwebrtc [![License][license-img]][license-href] [![Join the chat at https://gitter.im/aisouard/libwebrtc][gitter-img]][gitter-href] [![Build Status][travis-img]][travis-href] [![Build Status][appveyor-img]][appveyor-href]

 This repository contains a collection of CMake scripts to help you embed